 If the legs are showing on your upholstered furniture, avoid putting a “leggy” end table next to it.
 Try adding a piece without legs, such as a chest, a trunk, or a drum shaped table.

-A console is typically placed against a wall or behind a sofa.
-They're useful for staging accessories like lamps, plants, candles, and photographs.
+A sofa table, or console, is typically placed against a wall or behind a sofa.
+They're useful for staging accessories like lamps, plants, candles and photographs.

-Try to keep this table three to five inches lower than the back of the sofa, and about 3/4 the width of the sofa.
+For good balance, a sofa table should be three to five inches lower than the back of the sofa, and about 3/4 the width of the sofa.
 This is not a hard and fast rule, just a guideline.